Mortgage Income Verification: What Lenders Check

 What income documents do I need?

 Typically: pay stubs (2 months), W-2s (2 years), and tax returns (2 years).
 Self-employed borrowers may need profit-and-loss statements and 1099s.
 See our Mortgage Application Documents guide for a full checklist.
+Your Loan Estimate is based on the income you report.

 What if my income is variable?

 Lenders may average income over 2 years for self-employed borrowers.
 Bonuses and overtime may be used if consistent.
 Commission and variable income often require a 2-year history.
+See Self-Employed Borrower Scenarios and Mortgage Compensating Factors Explained.

 Do lenders verify employment at closing?

 Many lenders perform a final verification of employment (VOE) shortly before closing to confirm you are still employed.
 A job change during the process can affect approval.
+See Mortgage Employment Verification.

 Educational Disclaimer